"Every Master Starts as a Disaster"

-If you’ve been constantly working at something and striving to improve, you can always use those real experiences as a defense against your neurotic brain that constantly second-guesses itself.
+If you’ve been constantly working you can always use those real experiences as a defense against your neurotic brain that constantly second-guesses itself.

 These are your success indicators.
 They’re real symbols of your success, even if you know you haven’t achieved exactly what you’d like to accomplish.

 It’s healthier to compare yourself to your past self than a perfect, future version of yourself.
 Your future self is a mirage until you take action in the present.
 If all you do is see your reflection in a negative light every day, then you won’t have the energy to take the small steps forward that make up your future success.

 It’s not just the success of my one on one services that help me fend off my demons, it’s also emails from readers like yourself that keep me writing new content every day (however kooky that content sometimes becomes…).